 Use Many Anchors for the Same Link

 As your primary goal in email marketing is to get more and more visitors to your website or landing page, that can be accomplished only with the right set of Calls to actions and anchor links.
 The content with appropriate anchor links would get to work nurturing visitors along their sales journey.
 To find out how well your emails accomplish that, you need to track click-through rates (CTR) for your links.
 An increase in CTR means more readers are finding your content applicable and actionable (and clickable).Try this two-step approach:

-- Link to the same piece of the site contains more than once in a single email.
+Link to the same piece of the site contains more than once in a single email.

-- Use a different language to describe each link.
+Use a different language to describe each link.
 These are the words that appear underlined and in a different color, also called “anchor text.”

 Track Engagement Rates, Not Just Open Rates